JesseCh3n/eCommerce_backend/README.md

 ## Usage

-Please run the backedn fNodeJS application in a terminal.
+Please run the backend NodeJS application in a terminal.
 Once a port is open, modify the data by using Insomnia.
 ![alt screenshot](./image.gif)

 ## Credits